 The CCS Division plays a significant role in economic development activities throughout Monroe County by providing training programs designed to maintain a competitive work force.
 Through contract education with area business and industry, specific training programs may be offered on site at the workplace.
-CCS personnel are regularly involved in county-wide programs with the Chamber of Commerce, Industrial Development Corporation and a variety of local and state agencies and organizations dedicated to economic development activities.
+CCS personnel are regularly involved in county-wide programs with the Chamber of Commerce, the Business Development Corporation, and a variety of governmental agencies and organizations dedicated to economic development.
 The college does participate in the Michigan New Jobs Training Program, which provides funding to area employers for workforce training.